Dental Implants – Kittanning, PA

 Will Getting Dental Implants Hurt?

 Many people are surprised that implant surgery is much more comfortable than they thought it would be.
 We will numb your mouth and use state-of-the-art techniques designed to stop you from experiencing pain during the actual treatment.
-Afterwards, we’ll give you post-operative instructions that will help ensure that you experience as little discomfort as possible while your mouth heals.
+Afterward, we’ll give you post-operative instructions that will help ensure that you experience as little discomfort as possible while your mouth heals.
 Some patients find they don’t even need to use the pain medication that is prescribed after the procedure.

 Will People Be Able to Tell That I Have Dental Implants?

 A lot of people worry that prosthetic teeth will stand out among their natural teeth, but with dental implants, that’s a non-issue.
 The implant post won’t be visible at all; it will be completely hidden under the restoration and the gums.
 Meanwhile, your new crown, bridge, or dentures will be designed to match the size, shape, and shade of the existing teeth, making them virtually indistinguishable from the real things.
 You also won’t have to worry about your teeth slipping at the wrong moments thanks to the stability of your implant posts, meaning no embarrassing slurring of your words or chewing malfunctions that draw the worst sort of attention to your dental prosthetics.

 Is There Anything I Shouldn’t Eat with Dental Implants?